area map calendar

 History

-Though the organization is only 14 years old, the history of drumming and West African traditions start long ago before written language.
+The history of drumming and West African traditions started long ago (even before the written language) — though the organization is only 14 years old.
 When enslaved Africans were brought to the Americas, many times they were stripped of their traditions, figuratively and literally.
 Brought naked or nearly naked, they were forced into labor and banned from practicing their dances and languages.

 After generations of this, the old ways were mostly lost to time.
 Enslaved Africans became Black Americans.
 As the decades passed, Black Americans headed north to places like Cleveland in search of freedom, better jobs, and a better life.
 Work like Djapo’s was precious but rare, and many Black Americans did not feel welcome in African spaces.

-Campbell strives to make Djapo a welcoming space for all who seek to learn.
-An assistant professor of dance and Africana studies at Oberlin College, she founded the organization to bring people together.
-With over 30 years in the field, she spends her summers in constant rehearsal, setting up and preparing for the events of the season.
-She first started teaching dance at 16 years old while attending Cleveland School of the Arts.
+Campbell strives to make Djapo a welcoming space for all who seek to learn — an organization to bring people together.
+She spends school years as an assistant professor of dance and Africana studies at Oberlin College.
+And summers mean constant rehearsal, setting up and preparing for the events of the season.
+She first started teaching dance at 16 years old while attending Cleveland School of the Arts, so Campbell has decades of experience.

 Connect

-Take a class, visit their page on Instagram, or view a performance.
+Take a class, visit their page on Instagram or their website, or view a performance.
 Scholarships and sliding scale prices dependent on income are available as well so no one will be turned away from a class due to inability to pay.

 Related Posts